krprzenioslo/Hystrixwiki2/How-To-Use.md

 <a name='MigratingLibrary'/>
 ## Migrating a Library to Hystrix

-When migrating an existing client library to use Hystrix each of the "service methods" should be replaced with a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html).
+When you are migrating an existing client library to use Hystrix, you should replace each of the &ldquo;service methods&rdquo with a [HystrixCommand](http://netflix.github.com/Hystrix/javadoc/index.html?com/netflix/hystrix/HystrixCommand.html).

-The service methods should then forward calls to the HystrixCommand and not have any business logic in them.
+The service methods should then forward calls to the `HystrixCommand` and not have any additional business logic in them.

 Thus, before migration a service library may look like this: